Return to First Part of Chapter

 .
 Summons to Witness (SPPA)

 Summons are not only used for antagonistic or unfriendly witnesses.
-Many institutions have a policy, driven by liability concerns (or sometimes sheer bloody-mindedness it seems), that they will not allow a staff-person to attend court in a professional capacity without having been served with a summons.
+Many institutions have a policy, driven by liability concerns (or sometimes sheer bloody-mindedness it seems), that they will not allow a staff-person to attend court or a tribunal in a professional capacity without having been served with a summons.

 As well, sometimes a summons may be served to give a person a 'good excuse' so they will not be blamed by an employer who resents their absence.
 Lastly, a summons is a good (and prudent) way to prepare for last-minute "cold feet" by a friendly witness who, despite their verbal assurances, may not attend for whatever reason.